Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 260 Core 216 should in theory perform much faster than the Radeon HD 5750 512MB overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 260 Core 216 should perform much faster than the Radeon HD 5750 512MB in general. (explain)

-Texel RateThe GeForce GTX 260 Core 216 should be quite a bit (approximately 65%) faster with regards to anisotropic filtering than the Radeon HD 5750 512MB. (explain)
+Texel RateThe GeForce GTX 260 Core 216 should be a lot (about 65%) faster with regards to anisotropic filtering than the Radeon HD 5750 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison